 Up here, beginning in the 18th century, the monks in the monastery preserved and taught the Greek language and culture during centuries of Turkish occupation.

 On the road again, on our way to Akrotiri.

-Without wheels we'd still be back in Thira.
-The tour gives the island an air-conditioned once-over-lightly and gets us home in time for dinner.
+Without wheels we'd still be back in Fira.
+A tour gives the island an air-conditioned once-over-lightly and gets us home in time for dinner.

-And there it is, Akrotiri, the highlight of this tour.
+And there it is: Akrotiri, the highlight of this tour.
 Akrotiri is the most impressive dig I've seen in the entire Aegean — including anything on Crete.
 This was a large city.
-With only about 1/30th of the city unearthed, much archeological work remains.
+With only about one thirtieth of the city unearthed, much archeological work remains.

-An advanced civilization thrived here from 2000 BC until about 1500 BC when the island exploded in one of the largest volcanic eruptions in the history of the planet.
-The boom from the eruption was heard in Scandinavia and was followed by months of darkness.
+An advanced civilization thrived here from 2,000 B.C. until about 1,500 B.C., when the island exploded in one of the largest volcanic eruptions in the history of our planet.
+The boom from the eruption was heard in Scandinavia…and was followed by months of darkness.

-The city revealed beneath the thick layers of ash and pumice shows a plan not too different from present-day villages on Santorini.
+The city revealed beneath the thick layers of ash and pumice shows a plan not too different from the present-day villages on Santorini.
 Narrow streets widen here and there into squares.
-Houses line the streets, some three and possibly four stories high.
+Houses line the streets, some three, possibly four stories high.